-When the reported change is Then Transfer of resources The transfer is verified using policy in MA
+When the reported change is Then Transfer of resources The transfer is verified using policy in

-900. Increase or decrease in the value of one or more resources The counted value of a resource is verified using the policy for the specific resource type listed in MA706.
+MA900.
+The counted value of a resource is verified using the policy for the specific resource type listed in MA705.
 Exception: When the change results in the customer's resources being over the resource limit, accept the customer's statement as proof.